 I am a Baltimore-based conceptual and social practice artist, researcher, digital storyteller, arts educator and afrofuturist.
 In my multidisciplinary art practice, I focus on material culture and social phenomena involving Black Muslims in the United States, and the role of Mundane Afrofuturism in Black folks’ daily lives through which I explore the nuances of duality existing within Black and Muslim people.
 I am particularly interested in how Afrofuturism can act as counter-memory and how the intricacies of language have affected Black people in the U.S. over time.

 I have been featured in The Washington Post, NBC News, BmoreArt, and have exhibited artworks at New Media Caucus 2019 Border Control: Symposium & Exhibition (Ann Arbor, MI), Parkway Theater (Baltimore, MD), The Peale Center (Baltimore, MD), and the University of Maryland (College Park, MD).
-I currently serve as a Trustee of the Awesome Foundation, Baltimore, and on the Islamic Art Advisory Committee at the Walters Art Museum.
+I currently serve as the Assistant Manager of Teen Programs at the Walters Art Museum and as a Trustee of the Awesome Foundation, Baltimore.
 I hold a Master of Fine Arts in Intermedia and Digital Art from the University of Maryland, Baltimore County (UMBC) and a Bachelor of Science in Electronic Media and Film from Towson University.

 Reach me at email@example.com